ErToBar2/ORBIT/Orbitv0.98c/INSTALL_README.txt

 cd main folder
-conda env create -f environment.yml
+conda env create -n OrbitClone -f orbit-environment.yml

 The QTWebengine can be problematic.
 For a windows machine, the yml should work fine.